Sept 26th, 2017 Heritage Seminary received Applicant Status with the Accreditation of Biblical Higher Education.

 The four biggest concerns to overcome are future admission into Graduate School, transferring units, and receiving state or Federal financial aid.
 We have answered each of these concerns below.

-Will I be able to go to graduate school if I have a Bachelor’s degree from Heritage?
+Will I be able to go to graduate school if I have a Bachelor’s degree from Heritage Seminary?

 When it comes to decisions made by other schools (such as admission), it is important to recognize that these types of decisions are completely up to the staff of the other school, so no school can promise anything (including admission and transfer of units).
-As we work toward accreditation, we are committed to cultivating relationships with other educational institutions with the hope they will see the quality of student we are producing and allow those students to continue their education.
+As we work toward accreditation, we will create relationships with many schools with the hope they will see the quality of student we are producing and allow those students to continue their education at their institution.

-If I come to Heritage and take some classes, then decide to transfer to another college,
+If I come to Heritage Seminary and take some classes, then decide to transfer to another college,

 will the units transfer?